raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 ## Sense a colour

-In this step, you will set up the colour luminosity sensor and use it to sense the amount of red, green, and blue reaching the sensor.
-This colour will then be used to colour in your chosen image.
-An astronaut walking up to the sensor in a blue shirt would see a different image than an astronaut in a red shirt.
+In this step, you will set up the colour and brightness sensor and use it to measure the amount of red, green, and blue light reaching the sensor.
+These values will then be used to change one of the colours in your chosen image.

-This tutorial uses the variable `c` (initially set to black) to store the color detected by the color sensor.
+This means that the image can change depending on what the sensor sees.
+For example, an astronaut wearing a blue shirt would see a different version of the image from an astronaut wearing a red shirt.

+In the whale image we used in the previous step, the background colour was black.
+We used the variable `c` to store its RGB colour code:

+--- code ---
+---
+c = (0, 0, 0)
+--- /code ---

 --- task ---

 Use the colour sensor to change one of your colours.

-Add this code before your image list to get the colour from the sensor and change your `c` variable to use the colour sensed by the Sense HAT colour sensor instead of black.

-**Tip:** You don't need to type the comments that start with '#' (they are there to explain the code).
+Underneath the lines where you define the colours, add the following code:

 --- code ---
 ---